nobodyisnobody/write-ups/Tamil.CTF.2021/pwn/Stress.Rope/README.md

 ![](https://github.com/nobodyisnobody/write-ups/raw/main/Tamil.CTF.2021/pwn/Stress.Rope/pics/step1.png)

-we return to 0x40008d address, at the sub rsi,8 , to read again another bloc a bit before on stack, to put the filename of the file we want to open there (rsi will point on it). we wait for the next send so...
+we return to 0x40008d address, at the "sub rsi,8" , to read again another bloc, a bit before on stack, to put the filename of the file we want to open there (rsi will point on it). we wait for the next send so...

 **2nd step:**